diegodiaz1256/diegodiaz1256/README.md

 ### Hi there 👋
-My name id Diego and im a Cibersecurity degree Student in the URJC University I
+My name is Diego and im a Cibersecurity degree Student in the URJC University I
 <!--
 **diegodiaz1256/diegodiaz1256** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.